Keaft/the-pathfinders-lethal-company-modpack/README.md

 - Corporate Restructure for QoL information displayed in the ship.
 - LethalConfig for easier configuration changes for the future.
 - HideChat to fade chat out after a while increasing immersion.
+- DiscountAlert for a little message if there are discounts.

 #### Configurations:
 - Removed Utility belt.
 4 items max!
 Or at least until the company decides to increase it :D